WORKING WITH ENTITIES IN YOUR COLLECTION

 How to add entities in bulk with CSV import

-It may be that you have a large pre-existing collection of data points or materials that you want to add to your Uwazi collection.
-Doing so one by one would be a tedious task, so for situations such as these, Uwazi makes it possible to upload in bulk by preparing and then importing a Comma-Separated Values (CSV) file.
+It may be that you have a large pre-existing collection of data that you wish to migrate to your Uwazi collection.
+Manually adding them one by one would be a tedious task, so for situations such as these, Uwazi makes it possible to upload them in bulk by using CSV import.
+For CSV import, prepare your dataset in spreadsheets and then convert it to a Comma-Separated Values (CSV) file following the guidelines below.

 Import entities without documents or supporting files